hashsequence/Linux-Job-Worker/README.md

 * A uuid (universal unique identification) will be generated and a folder called START-\<startTimeStamp\>will be created, two logs called stdout.log and stderr.log will be created

-* the start command will execute the job and return with the uuid, pid, startTimeStamp, if it fails the process table will be correspondingly updated
+* The start command will execute the job and return with the uuid, pid, startTimeStamp, if it fails the process table will be correspondingly updated

-* goroutines should manage running processes in the background (outputing into logs, updating dataStore)
+* Goroutines should manage running processes in the background (outputing into logs, updating dataStore)

-* when the job is done the process table will be updated
+* When the job is done the process table will be updated

 ```
 type StartRequest {